Hamiltonian of polymatrix zero-sum games: Discussion

 A limitation of this study is that we considered only fully-mixed strategies.
 This is simply to ensure compatibility with the conservation laws.
 Including a proper treatment on the boundary of the strategy space $\sspace$ would provide a more complete description of the formulation.
 Beyond this, our work opens many avenues for future research.
 At first, different types of perturbations may exist that yield convergent dynamics, or there might be a uniqueness theorem for our perturbation.
 In fact, under certain conditions, the known last-iterate convergent FTRL algorithms reduce to the DFTRL as demonstrated in \propref{prop:co-ceg}.
 Such considerations would further deepen our understanding of convergence in learning in games.
-Next, since our Hamiltonian $\hftrl$ reproduces two well-known conserved quantities, other properties characterizing poly-matrix zero-sum games may also be derived from $\hftrl$.
+Next, since our Hamiltonian $\hftrl$ reproduces well-known conserved quantities and even generates new ones (see also \appenref{append:extra-conservation-laws}), other properties characterizing poly-matrix zero-sum games may also be derived from $\hftrl$.
 The symmetries (of agents or actions) have been of interest in game theory for a long time \cite{nash1951non,tewolde2025computing}.
-In connection with these symmetries, our Hamiltonian could derive the corresponding conserved quantities, and potentially provide insights into solving games.
-Third, the Hamiltonian $\hftrl$ could serve as a promising starting point for the quantum version of poly-matrix zero-sum games.
+In connection with these symmetries, our Hamiltonian could further derive the corresponding conservation laws and potentially provide insights into solving games.
+Third, the Hamiltonian $\hftrl$ could serve as a promising starting point for the quantum version of the FTRL dynamics in poly-matrix zero-sum games.
 As we have the canonically conjugate variables satisfying $\{\xx{i}_a,\yy{j}_b\}_\mathrm{P}=\delta^{ij}\delta_{ab}$, we can perform the canonical quantization by replacing the variables with the operators satisfying the canonical commutation relations, $[\hat{x}^i_a,\hat{y}^j_b]=\mathrm{i}\hbar\,\delta^{ij}\delta_{ab}$.
-In analogy with physics, we can naturally define the poly-matrix zero-sum \emph{quantum} game through $\hftrl(\hat{x},\hat{y})$, and compare this system with existing works \cite{eisert1999quantum, eisert2000quantum, lotidis2023learning}.
+In analogy with the standard quantum mechanics context, we can naturally define the poly-matrix zero-sum \emph{quantum} game through $\hftrl(\hat{x},\hat{y})$, and compare this system with existing works \cite{eisert1999quantum,eisert2000quantum,jain2022matrix,lotidis2023learning,lin2025learning}.
 Lastly, the conditions of poly-matrix and zero-sum could be further relaxed by broadening the scope of our research.
 In the study of such situations, the key would be to establish an appropriate Hamiltonian and to explore the symmetry thereof.
 We believe that this paper not only reorganizes the FTRL dynamics, but also provides a compass for establishing emerging research fields.